15 Of The Best Day Trips From Charleston SC

 Distance from Charleston: 125 miles

-Tybee Island is a small coastal village about 2.5 hours drive from downtown Charleston, which is excellent for a relaxing weekend getaway or beach vacation.
+Tybee Island is a small coastal village about a 2.5-hour drive from downtown Charleston, which is excellent for a relaxing weekend getaway or beach vacation.

 Choose between North Beach, Mid Beach, South Beach, or Back River Beach to soak up the rays and enjoy a slightly quieter environment than your mainstream beaches.